onflow/cadence/docs/language.md

 References are **copied**, i.e. they are value types.

-References are created by using the `&` operator, followed by the object, the `as` keyword, and the type through which the should be accessed.
+References are created by using the `&` operator, followed by the object, the `as` keyword, and the type through which they should be accessed.
 The given type must be a supertype of the referenced object's type.

 References have the type `&T`, where `T` is the type of the referenced object.